** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 REMOVE(a, [2, 4]); - the result is array a = [1, 3]

-RESIZE() - Resizes the array to the defined size.
+RESIZE() - This function resizes the array to the defined size.

 var a = [1, 2, 3, 4];